 Candidates must carry the MAH BBA CET admit card to the exam centre.
 Candidates must also carry a government-issued photo ID proof for the verification process at the MAH CET test centre.
 Candidates must not carry any other item to the exam centre.
 Every candidate can also carry a simple blue or black ball point pen to the exam centre.
 They must not carry any other stationery to the exam centre.
 They must also not bring a bag as there will be no provision to keep the bags.
 They should also avoid carrying electronic devices such as watches, smartphones, calculators, etc.

-The MAH BBA CET exam 2026 is likely to be conducted in the month of April or May.
-Last year, the exam was held on April 29, 30 and May 2.
+The MAH BBA CET exam 2026 will be conducted from April 28, 2026, to April 30, 2026.
 The exam will be conducted in the computer-based test mode across various test centers in the country.
 The MAH BBA CET exam will be conducted in multiple slots on different days.
 Candidates have to carry the MAH BBA CET admit card to the allotted exam center in order to gain entry to the exam hall.

 - What is the MAH BBA CET Normalization Method?